-Attention investment property owners – changes to eligible deductions may affect you!
+Attention investment property owners – changes to eligible deductions may have affected you!

 Unfortunately for owners of residential rental properties, the legislation regarding deductibility of travel expenditure and certain depreciation has become more restrictive in an attempt to reduce the impact of negative gearing.

 The change surrounding travel expenditure is relatively simple in regard to what is eligible and what is not.
-From 1 July 2017, travel costs insofar as it is related to investment in residential rental properties will no longer be an eligible deduction against the rental income earned.
+From 1 July 2017, travel costs, insofar as they are related to investment in residential rental properties, will no longer be an eligible deduction against the rental income earned.

-Another change implemented from 1 July 2017 is the change to the treatment of plant and equipment depreciation for owners of residential investment property.
+Another change implemented from 1 July 2017 is with respect to the treatment of plant and equipment depreciation for owners of residential investment property.
 Put simply, depreciation on plant and equipment that was used previously by another taxpayer is no longer eligible as a deduction against rental income.
-This change applies to all previously used equipment that was obtained after May 9th 2017, as well as any equipment obtained before July 1st 2017 that hasn’t generated any income during either the 2017 financial year or the current 2018 financial year.
+This change applies to all previously used equipment that was obtained after 9 May 2017, as well as any equipment obtained before 1 July 2017 that hasn’t generated any income during either the 2017 or 2018 financial year.

 Note that as in previous returns, all purchases of new plant and equipment by the owner to add to the apartment are still eligible to be depreciated and can reduce the net taxable income of the rental property.

-These changes were first announced in the 2017 Federal Budget and having been made law last year, it is now time to deal with them in preparing the information for 2018 tax return lodgements.
+These changes were first announced in the 2017 Federal Budget and were made law in 2018 so keep it in mind when lodging your returns!